AtharvaBendale/Machine-Learning-Specialisation-Coursera/Supervised Machine Learning, Regression and Classification/Readme.md

 ## Supervised Machine Learning, Regression and Classification
-These are my solutions for all graded assignments of the course.
+These are my solutions for all assignments of the course.